Pathways to a Post-Capitalist World

 Step 4.
 End food waste

-One way or another, up to 50% of all the food produced worldwide is wasted each year.3 Ending that waste could proportionally cut the scale of the agricultural industry and its greenhouse gas emissions while regenerating up to 2.4 billion hectares of land for wildlife habitat and carbon sequestration.4
+One way or another, up to 50% of all the food produced worldwide is wasted yearly.3 Ending that waste could proportionally cut the scale of the agricultural industry and its greenhouse gas emissions while regenerating up to 2.4 billion hectares of land for wildlife habitat and carbon sequestration.4

 Step 5.
 Scale down ecologically destructive industries